 So wrote Grahm, in his blog post, Further Ruminations on Cigare: The Doon and Dirty.

 I cannot help but feel incredibly privileged to be one of those “Others.”
 One thing is certain, the Cigares Volants are, in every way, wines of great complexity and depth… as is the man who dreamed them up.

 Now it’s my turn to dream up a recipe that pairs with the two Cigares Volants I chose to serve for my end-of-the-year celebratory dinner – the 2006 and 2003 vintages.
 I wanted a recipe that would complement all that these two exceptional wines have to offer.
 I also wanted it to be a little surprising.
-I chose to make a roasted beet linguini with fresh tarragon and caraway.
+I chose to make a linguini with roasted beets, fresh tarragon and caraway.
 The pairing turned out to be wonderful.
 Read on for my tasting notes.